dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 #### Full upgrade

-You need to define all the class group IDs and theme group IDs you use in two string literal union types and pass them as generic arguments to `mergeConfigs`.
+You need to define all the class group IDs and theme group IDs you use in two string literal union types and pass them as generic arguments to `mergeConfigs` unless TypeScript inference can infer the types.

 ```diff
   import { mergeConfigs } from 'tailwind-merge'